DonDebonair/excel2note/README.md

 If your column names are not on the first row (1-based), than you have to provide the row number using `-n` or `--names`.
 Excel2note will use the text in the first column of each row as title for the note it creates.
 You can override this by supplying another column number using `-t` or `--title`.

+The resulting output file can be imported into Evernote.
+All notes will be put into a single notebook.

 ## Contact